Savings bonds for kidsSavings bonds for kids

 Kids that have a minor linked TreasuryDirect account under their parents can set up their own account when they turn 18.

-Once that happens, the parent can de-link the minor’s account and transfer all the securities held in the account to the former-minor’s new account.
+Parents can de-link minor’s account and transfer the securities held in the account to the new account set up.

 The young adult can now choose what to do with the bonds – redeem them, partially redeem them, or keep them until they mature.